AnuragKharwar/AnuragKharwar/README.md

 👋 Hi, I'm Anurag Kharwar

 Front-End Developer | React | Next.js | TypeScript

 🚀 Passionate about building high-performance, user-friendly web applications.
 With two years of experience, I specialize in designing and developing responsive, optimized, and scalable web solutions.

-💼 Currently working at IDS in a product-based startup, where I integrate OAuth authentication, role-based access control, Google Maps API, and payment gateways into dynamic web applications.
+💼 Currently working at IDS in a product-based startup..

 💡 Currently learning Java Core, Spring Boot, and DevOps to expand my technical expertise.